agraef/pd-lua/tutorial/pd-lua-intro.md

 And here's a test patch from the tutorial examples which shows this object in action:

 ![Dollar symbol example](19-dollar-symbols.png)

+Try clicking on the `sender` messages in the patch and watch the symbol argument of the object change accordingly.
+Clicking the bang object labeled "click me" will then send the bang message to one of the two toggles on the right, depending on the `sender` message you clicked.

 ## Signals and graphics